 So how can you best reach them?

-Sure, having a strong social media presence is a must.
-But you also need to invest in ads so that you can push through the noise and actually get in front of a user’s eyes.
+A solid social media presence is a must.
+But you also need to invest in ads so that you can push through the noise and get in front of a user’s eyes.

 To help you get started, we’ve got everything you need to know about Facebook ads and how you can begin to create some effective campaigns for your business.